MassiveBox/siyuan-jsdraw-plugin/README.md

 # SiYuan js-draw Plugin

 This plugin allows you to embed js-draw whiteboards anywhere in your SiYuan documents.

 ## Usage instructions
 - Install the plugin from the marketplace.
 You can find it by searching for `js-draw`.
-- To edit an SVG image that is already embedded in your document:
-  1. Right-click on the image, select "Plugin" > "Edit with js-draw" in the menu
-  2. The editor tab will open, edit your file as you like, then click the Save button and close the tab.
-  3. The image is updated, but SiYuan will still show the cached (old) image.
-This will be fixed in future releases, please be patient.
-Until them, you can refresh the editor or change the image path.
 - To add a new drawing to your document:
   1. Type `/Insert Drawing` in your document, and select the correct menu entry
   2. The whiteboard editor will open in a new tab.
 Draw as you like, then click the Save button and close the tab.
-  3. Click the Gear icon > Refresh to refresh the drawing block.
-  4. Click the drawing block to open the editor again.
+- To edit the image later:
+  1. Right-click on the image (or click the three dots on mobile), select "Plugin" > "Edit with js-draw" in the menu
+  2. The editor tab will open, edit your file as you like, then click the Save button and close the tab.

 ## Planned features
 Check out the [Projects](https://git.massive.box/massivebox/siyuan-jsdraw-plugin/projects) tab!